strangers-bd/strangers/beginners/easy/3.even-odd/README.md

 ## Find whether the given number is odd or even number

 # Description
-####  You need to take a input (number) from user.Then check the input given number is odd or even number.
+####  You need to take a input (number) from user.
+Then check the input given number is odd or even number.

 - Input
 	- Input type should be integer.